-Last Man Standing: What is Sudden Death in Chess?
+What is Sudden Death, or “Armageddon” Chess?

 In chess we’ve all heard of check, checkmate, stalemates, and draws, but what is sudden death in chess?
+If you haven’t heard of it, it’s actually pretty interesting.

 Even more interesting is its nickname, “Armageddon chess”.